Learning: Sensitization

 Sensitization is an example of non-associative learning in which the progressive amplification of a response follows repeated administrations of a stimulus.
 This is based on the notion that a defensive reflex to a stimulus such as withdrawal or escape becomes stronger after the exposure to a different harmful or threatening stimulus.
 An everyday example of this mechanism is the repeated tonic stimulation of peripheral nerves that occurs if a person rubs their arm continuously.
 After a while, this stimulation creates a warm sensation that can eventually turn painful.
 This pain results from a progressively amplified synaptic response of the peripheral nerves.
 This sends a warning that the stimulation is harmful.
 Sensitization is thought to underlie both adaptive as well as maladaptive learning processes in the organism.

 Active learning

-Active learning occurs when a person takes control of their learning experience.
-Since understanding information is the key aspect of learning, it is important for learners to recognize what they understand and what they do not.
-By doing so, they can monitor their own mastery of subjects.
-Active learning encourages learners to have an internal dialogue in which they verbalize understandings.
+Active learning occurs when a person takes control of their own learning experience.
+Since understanding information is a key aspect of learning, it is important for learners to recognize what they understand and what they do not.
+By doing so, they can monitor their mastery of different subjects.
+Active learning encourages learners to engage in an internal dialogue in which they verbalize their understanding.
 This and other meta-cognitive strategies can be taught to a child over time.
-Studies within metacognition have proven the value in active learning, claiming that the learning is usually at a stronger level as a result.
+Studies in metacognition have demonstrated the value of active learning, showing that learning is often stronger as a result.
 In addition, learners have more incentive to learn when they have control over not only how they learn but also what they learn.
 Active learning is a key characteristic of student-centered learning.
 Conversely, passive learning and direct instruction are characteristics of teacher-centered learning (or traditional education).